Christopher A. Sims: Biography

-Contributions
+Contributions and views

 Sims has published numerous important papers in his areas of research: econometrics and macroeconomic theory and policy.
 Among other things, he was one of the main promoters of the use of vector autoregression in empirical macroeconomics.
 However, some of the maintained assumptions in such models have been incorrectly tested (Sims, 1980) using asymptotic distribution theory since it is infeasible to test over 200 restrictions on model parameters using only 60 observations on time series (Sargan, 1961).
 He has also advocated Bayesian statistics, arguing for its power in formulating and evaluating economic policies.

 Sims has been an outspoken opponent of the rational expectations revolution in macroeconomics, arguing that it should be thought of as a "cautionary footnote" to econometric policy analysis, rather than "a deep objection to its foundations."
 He has been similarly skeptical of the value of real business cycle models.

 He also helped develop the fiscal theory of the price level and the theory of rational inattention.

+In June 2024, 16 Nobel Prize in Economics laureates, including Sims, signed an open letter arguing that Donald Trump’s fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.